jiradeto/gh-scanner/README.md

 ## Features
 - Scan for potential secets and credentials and store findings in db
 - Use message queue as a channel to publish/subscribe message for code scan request
-- REST API for CRUD operation on github repository
+- REST API for CRUD operation on Github repository
 - REST API for CRUD operation on scan result

 ## Components
 ### 1. API Service
-The API service is the web service responsible for exposing REST API to end user, handling all application logcs, configuring and injecting required libraries, and producing github scan request to message queue to trigger the scanner service to start scanning.
+The API service is the web service responsible for exposing REST API to end user, handling all application logcs, configuring and injecting required libraries, and producing Github scan request to message queue to trigger the scanner service to start scanning.
 ### 2. Scanner Service
 The scanner service is mainly used for code scanning and detecting potential secrets and credentials.
 It works by asynchonously seaching for a set of particular word defined in the user-provided [scanner rules](/app/worker/rules.go).
-The scanner service subscribe to a message channel and wait for the request to scan github repo sent by the API service.
+The scanner service subscribe to a message channel and wait for the request to scan Github repo sent by the API service.